Labor Dept: Women basketball coaches at UConn were underpaid - WHIZ News

 The men’s basketball team did not have an associate head coach that year.
 Head coach Kevin Ollie was paid just under $2.8 million.
 Men’s basketball assistant coach Glen Miller received just over $312,600 in compensation.
 Assistant Karl Hobbs received just under $286,600 and assistant Ricky Moore received just under $259,600, according to the state.

-Messages seeking comment were left Tuesday by the AP for Auriemma, Dailey, Ralph and Moseley.
+Dailey and Ralph declined to comment through a team spokeswoman.
+Messages seeking comment also were left Tuesday by the AP for Auriemma and Moseley.

 The Labor Department said the school has agreed to perform an in-depth analyses of its total employment process and revise any pay practices and implement improved policies to eliminate the possibility of gender discrimination in pay.